Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Introduction

 While weakly nonlinear analysis is a natural avenue for studying the spontaneous dynamics of chemically active particles and drops, the existing literature suffers from two significant drawbacks which have so far limited the applicability of this approach.
 The first is concerned with the manner in which the solvability conditions that constitute the nonlinear amplitude equations have been derived.
 When faced with the question of solvability of an inhomogeneous linear problem, generally the preferred procedure is to apply the Fredholm Alternative to the forcing terms appearing in that problem \cite{Keener:18}; that requires, however, knowledge of the relevant adjoint operator, which in the present context corresponds to the differential operator and auxiliary conditions adjoint to those at linear order of the weakly nonlinear expansion.
 This knowledge being absent, solvability conditions have to date been derived by solving the inhomogeneous problem in detail using separation of variables.
-This is a major technical complication, in particular because the linear operator (and its adjoint) is generally isotropic near the threshold for spontaneous motion, whereas when allowing for general three-dimensional perturbations the inhomogeneous problem need not be.
-This perhaps explains why previous weakly nonlinear analyses have assumed \textit{a priori} that the motion of the particle is along a line and why genuinely three-dimensional problems, namely where such assumptions are not obvious or do not hold, have yet to be tackled.
+This is a major technical complication, in particular because the linear operator (and its adjoint) is generally isotropic near the threshold for spontaneous motion --- with eigensolutions that are axisymmetric about an arbitrary axis --- whereas when allowing for general three-dimensional perturbations, or simply unsteadiness, the inhomogeneous problem need not be.
+This perhaps explains why previous weakly nonlinear analyses have assumed \textit{a priori} that the motion of the particle is along a line and why genuinely three-dimensional problems, namely where such an assumption is not obvious or does not hold, have yet to be tackled.
 Furthermore, without employing the Fredholm Alternative the inhomogeneous problem needs to be solved for each physical scenario of interest, despite the relevant linear operator (and its adjoint) typically being common.
-The only related application of adjoint operators in the literature is a recent study by Farutin \textit{et al.} \cite{Farutin:21b}, who develop a pair of coupled amplitude equations starting from a two-dimensional truncated toy model.
+The only related application of adjoint operators in the literature is a recent study by Farutin \textit{et al.} \cite{Farutin:21b}, who develop a pair of coupled amplitude equations starting from a two-dimensional truncated-domain model.
 Farutin \textit{et al.}, however, first project the governing equations onto Fourier modes and then separately seek the adjoint operator that is relevant to each mode; as we shall see, that is an unnecessary complication.